 Implement threat assessment training to ensure student safety and promote a positive school culture.
 Part of promoting school connectedness is to help determine whether students are motivated to learn and stay in school.
-A school where students feel safe (and are surrounded by adults who manage the environment) will enhance a healthy and positive school culture, providing our unduplicated student groups with equal access to support and Houses, public safety or job fairs, and other community events.
-Reduce allotment from 215k to 100k (Redistribution / reallocation as follows: 65k to "Youth Explorer Program" Youth Development Explorer Program - a Career Oriented Program which will provide youth with the opportunity to explore a career in public safety and collaborate with District police, local public service agencies and other Explorer Posts.
-Youth in the program may participate in county and statewide Explorer competitions.
-Events and activities will occur after school hours (evenings and weekends).
+A school where students feel safe (and are surrounded by adults who manage the environment) will enhance a healthy and positive school culture, providing our unduplicated student groups with equal access to support and opportunities that help them learn and thrive.